drumpfhouse/whSignupFormProtestSubmitter/README.md

 - random
 - time

-The latter to are part of the Python Standard Libary.
+The latter two are part of the Python Standard Libary.
 The Requests module you'll have to install yourself.
 Directions for that can be found on the Requests site.

 # Usage
 The easiest thing to do is run whSignupFormProtestSubmitter from the command line